MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/Walkthrough--Creating-and-Using-a-Codeunit-Web-Service--SOAP-.md

 ## Verifying Web Service Availability

 > [!NOTE]
 >  After publishing a web service, verify that the port that web service applications will use to connect to your web service is open.
 The default port for SOAP-based web services is set to 7047.
-You can configure this value by using the [Microsoft Dynamics NAV Server Administration Tool](Microsoft-Dynamics-NAV-Server-Administration-Tool.md).
+You can configure this value by using the [Server Administration Tool](../administration/administration-tool.md).

 #### To verify availability of the web service